UNINETTSigma2/documentation/files_storage/file_transfer.md

 If you want to make sure that `rsync` does not overwrite files that are newer on the receiving end, add the `--update` option.

+If you want to `rsync` between two computers that both offer an SSH connection, note that then you can use `rsync` both ways: from cluster A to cluster B, but also the reverse.

 ## rsync using compression